lblod/app-data-monitoring/README.md

 <!-- ### Sync data external data consumers
 The procedure below describes how to set up the sync for besluiten-consumer.
-The procedures should be the similar for `op-public-consumer` and `mandatendatabank-consumer`.
+The procedures should be the similar for `op-consumer` and `mandatendatabank-consumer`.
 If there are variations in the steps for these consumers, it will be noted.

 The synchronization of external data sources is a structured process divided into three key stages.
 The first stage, known as 'initial sync', requires manual interventions primarily due to performance considerations.
 Following this, there's a post-processing stage, where depending on the delta-consumer stream, it may be necessary to initiate certain background processes to ensure system consistency.
 The final stage involves transitioning the system to the 'normal operation' mode, wherein all functions are designed to be executed automatically.